Category: Auto Accidents

 How Can I Prove the Other Driver in the Crash Was Under the Influence of Drugs?

 Everyone knows how dangerous driving after drinking alcohol can be, but despite this, people still do it every day.
 The National Highway Traffic Safety Administration says that 32% of all fatal car crashes in the U.S. involve a drunk driver!
-What is less talked about […]
+These tragedies often lead families […]

 Read More